 - Incentives are limited to one insulation incentive per type (attic, floor, and/or wall insulation) for the lifetime of the home.

 - Incentive amount cannot exceed the total cost of the project.
 Self-installers are eligible for incentives on materials only.

-- All required documentation must be submitted within 90 days of the work completed date.
+- All required documentation must be postmarked within 90 days of the work completed date.
 Required documents include: